c-phillips/Advanced-Machine-Learning-Project/README.md

 #### Original Tic Tac Toe results
 ![Tic Tac Toe Original](figures/tictactoe_original.PNG)

 The Tic Tac Toe dataset is also larger than soybean with nearly 1k samples.
 The dataset measures the possible set of board configurations for a game where X makes the first move.
 To simplify analysis we again follow the lead of the original authors and use only 100 samples/trial.
+Similar to the mushroom dataset, the held-out behavior is similar to that of the original, but the overall accuracy does not increase like it does in the original.

 ## Discussion